ddeveloper72/milestone-5-project/README.md

 4. I had trouble trying to assign a integer value for hours required to do a particular tasks.
 There were three different task types and so need 3 different amounts of time assigned to each one.
 I was unable to to use a list then refence a time in the model.
 5. Colleagues have come back to me with problems that they have noticed with the media queries for transitioning between mobile view, table and larger screens.
 6. The shopping cart is meant to be able to align all the items in the cart horizontally, to where it meets the user aside on the right.
 This stopped working after all refactored all the injected partials.
 Instead the shopping cart items line up below each other like to blog cards.
 7. I have implemented a 3rd party add-in for using Markdown with the blog entries.
-I've noticed how ever that if use `{{ post.get_content_as_markdown|truncatewords:30 }}`, the Markdwon text will be sliced if any partial tags are left, they disrupt my html framework.
+I've noticed how ever that if use `{{ post.get_content_as_markdown|truncatewords:30 }}`, the Markdown text will be sliced if any partial tags are left, they disrupt my html framework.

    ### *The Fixes Implemented*